adityanav123/adityanav123/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Aditya Navphule

+Software Developer.
 I have been programming for the past 7 years.
 Started from QBasic.
 Post Graduation in Computer Science.

-🌍  I'm based in Rajasthan, India*
+🌍  I'm based in India*

-✉️  You can contact me at [navphule.1@iitj.ac.in](mailto:navphule.1@iitj.ac.in)*
+✉️  You can contact me at [Aditya Navphule](mailto:diokelesathenian@proton.me)*

 🧠  I'm learning Swift, iOS Development, Bash Scripting